wgetJane/ttt-weapon-rework/README.md

 it's a version of the deagle that can shoot through walls\
 this is meant to keep traitors from just camping inside traitor rooms (an annoying feature in many maps)

-disabled by default, set the cvar `ttt_buyable_penetrator` from 0 to 1 to enable
+experimental, disabled by default, set the cvar `ttt_buyable_penetrator` from 0 to 1 to enable

 The Penetrator\
 \- base dmg: 35, headshot dmg: 85, limb dmg: 23.33\